What Is A Tender Agreement In Healthcare?

 How Do Tender Agreements Affect Nurses and Midwives?

-Simple put, if an agency is tendered it means more job opportunities for you!
-While many agencies offer perks and specialisations, tendered agencies have a distinct advantage when submitting candidates for government health roles.
+Simply put, if an agency is tendered it means more job opportunities for you!
+While many agencies offer some perks, tendered agencies have a clear greater advantage when submitting candidates for government health roles that can be far more favourable.

-Advantages When Working With a Tendered Nursing Agency
+Advantages for Nurses and Midwives Working With a Tendered Agency

 When you work with a tendered agency like Affinity Nursing, you can expect: